egberts/egberts.github.io-src/content/articles/dns-bind9-non53.md

 This key should not be reused elsewhere.

 Downside of having a new key is the increased complexity of DNS administration.
-But if a key should becomes compromised, you are limited to just within the nameservers that are impacted by such that compromised key.
+But if a key should become compromised, you are limited to just within the nameservers that are impacted by such that compromised key.